weddings, partnerships, renewing vows, newly formed step families, namings, adoptions

-You may instead choose one of the ones I can show you; choose one from the internet to read as it is or to alter a bit to make specific to you; or take lines from several different sources.
-We can talk about what will work best for you.
+You may instead choose one of the ones your celebrant shows you; choose one from the internet to read as it is or to alter a bit to make specific to you; or take lines from several different sources.
+Talk to your celebrant about what will work best for you.

 Giving rings or other tokens: The first thing to say is that there is no rule that you have to give each other anything.